 Inattention And Staying Focused

-When other people do us wrong, the typical reaction is to be upset and have hurt feelings.
-Even if we decide to resolve the conflict and confront them about the matter that made us feel that way, the details may already be lost in our brains.
-Attention Deficit Hyperactivity Disorder can affect our short-term memory and all the information we store inside of it.
+Another way this can affect us is when other people hurt us, and we decide to confront them about what they did.
+However, due to our poor memory, the fine details may already be lost. 😧This is because Attention Deficit Hyperactivity Disorder can affect our short-term memory and all the information we store inside of it.